rust-lang/rust/text/0000-rename-int-uint.md

 > `imem`/`umem` are "memory numbers."
 They're good for indexes, counts, offsets, sizes, etc. As memory numbers, it makes sense that they're sized by the address space.

-However this interpretation seems vague and not quite convincing, especially when all other integer types in Rust are named precisely in the "`i`/`u` + `size`" pattern, with no "indirection" involved.
+However this interpretation seems vague and not quite convincing, especially when all other integer types in Rust are named precisely in the "`i`/`u` + `{size}`" pattern, with no "indirection" involved.
 What is "memory-sized" anyway?
 But actually, they can be interpreted as **_mem_ory-pointer-sized**, and be a *precise* size specifier just like `ptr`.

 - Pros: Types with similar names do not exist in mainstream languages, so people will not make incorrect assumptions.
 - Cons: `mem` -> *memory-pointer-sized* is definitely not as obvious as `ptr` -> *pointer-sized*.
+The unfamiliarity may turn newcomers away from Rust.

-However, people will be tempted to read the documentation anyway when they encounter `imem/umem` or `intm/uintm`.
-And this RFC author expects the "memory-pointer-sized" interpretation to be easy (or easier) to internalize once the documentation gets consulted.
+However, this RFC author expects newcomers to read the documentation when they encounter `imem/umem` or `intm/uintm` because they wonder "what on earth are these two types?"
+If they don't bother reading the documentation, then it is unlikely that they will be using Rust anyway (`imem/umem` or `intm/uintm` are minor problems compared to something like explicit lifetimes or the borrow checker).
+And the "memory-pointer-sized" interpretation is easy (or easier) to internalize once the documentation gets consulted.

 ### Note:

 This RFC author personally prefers `imem/umem` now, but `intp/uintp` and `iptr/uptr` also have plenty of community support.
-No one else seem to care about `intm/uintm`, and they are only in for symmetry and completeness.
+Few people seem to care about `intm/uintm`, and these two are only in for symmetry and completeness.

 # Drawbacks